laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 Assuming you have your drivers ready and Miniconda (or Anaconda) on your system, idtracker.ai can be now installed by following the commands below (to be run in a Linux terminal or in an Anaconda Prompt in Windows):

-1. Create a Conda environment called *idtrackerai* with Python 3.13 (also compatible with Python from 3.10) (modify the name of the environment if desired):
+1. Create a Conda environment called *idtrackerai* with Python 3.13 (Python 3.10-3.13 are supported).
+You can change the environment name if desired:

    .. code-block::